Vikingu-del/Inception-Guide/README.md

 	FROM alpine:3.18: This line specifies the base image for your Docker container.
 In this case, it pulls the Alpine Linux image with version 3.18 from the Docker Hub registry.
 Alpine Linux is a lightweight Linux distribution, and version 3.18 is the specific version chosen for this Docker image.

-	LABEL maintainer="Erik <rk.seferi@gmail.com>": This line sets metadata for the Docker image.
-It adds a label indicating the maintainer of the image, which is typically the person responsible for maintaining and updating the image.
-In this case, the maintainer is specified as "Erik" with the email address "rk.seferi@gmail.com".

 	RUN apk update && apk --no-cache add mariadb mariadb-client: This line executes commands during the Docker image build process.
 It uses the apk package manager, which is specific to Alpine Linux, to update the package repository (apk update) and then install the mariadb and mariadb-client packages without caching (--no-cache).
 This command installs MariaDB server and client tools into the Docker image.

 	COPY conf/my.cnf /etc/mysql/my.cnf: This line copies a file from the host machine into the Docker image.
 It takes the my.cnf file located in the conf directory of your project on the host machine and places it into the /etc/mysql directory within the Docker image.
 The my.cnf file typically contains custom configurations for MariaDB.